 1. WELCOME 1

 Greetings from the MSc Course Director 2-3

 Welcome letter from last year's cohort 4-6

 Overview of degree administration 7

 Core teaching staff 8

 Other staff teaching on the degree; Other staff at the RSC 9-10

 Departmental administrative staff 11

 2. SCHEDULES 12

 Termly Overview of core classes and seminars 13-14

 Key dates and deadlines 14-15

 Key examination deadlines 16

 Regular events and seminars at the RSC 17

 3. THE DEGREE 18

 Aims and objectives of the degree 19-20

 Structure of the degree and teaching programme:- 21

 Core courses 21-22

 Options Courses 23-25

-Formative essays and essay submission deadlines 26-27
+Formative essays and essay submission deadlines; Teaching Enrichment 26-27

-Typical student schedule; Virtual Study Trip 28
+Typical student schedule; 28

 Student Grants: Thesis Support Fund, Student Research fund, Travel and

 hardship funds; Careers information and advice 29

 Student Societies: Oxford Migration Studies Society / Migration and

-Mobility Network / Oxford Monitor of Forced Migration/ Refugee and
+Mobility Network / Oxford Monitor of Forced Migration 30

-Migration Law Discussion Group 30-31

-4. SUPERVISION 32
+4. SUPERVISION 31

-Supervision 33
+Supervision 32

-Guidance for Students and Supervisors 34-35
+Guidance for Students and Supervisors 33-34

-Feedback on your learning and assessment 36
+Feedback on your learning and assessment 35

-Graduate Supervision Reporting (GSR) 37
+Graduate Supervision Reporting (GSR) 36

-5. WRITING AND REFERENCES 38
+5. WRITING AND REFERENCES 37

-Writing essays and preparing papers for class work 39-42
+Writing essays and preparing papers for class work 38-41

-Skills training and development; English for academic studies courses 42
+Skills training and development; 41

 The Thesis: Fieldwork; Ethical review procedures for research in the social

 sciences; Thesis Support Fund 42-43

 Thesis administration and support: Timetable of deadlines 44

 Supervision of the thesis; university policy on proof reading/copy editing;

 Authorial responsibility; how to find past theses in the SSL library 45-47

 Thesis writing guidelines; 48-50

 Format and presentation of submitted work; Submission process and

 deadlines 51

 House style for references and bibliographies; 52